 - a personal statement not exceeding 1000 words which the applicant must attest as wholly truthful and his or her own work.
 Please click on link below for specific statement and certification requirements.

 - a certified transcript (or transcripts).

 The applicant must be prepared to appear for a reception and personal interview, and remain for possible reinterviews and the election announcement, in the city serving the respective district region, on the Friday and Saturday preceding the Thanksgiving holiday.
 Telephone and electronic interviews are not permitted.
-A link on this page will display where interviews will be held, and the states within each district are also shown.
+A link above on this page titled 'District Regions' will display where interviews will be held, and the states within each district.
 Please be aware that there may be changes in interview locations and the states grouped within districts from year to year.

 Beginning with the selections that will take place in November 2014, certain United States lawful permanent residents will be eligible to apply for the Rhodes Scholarship.
 No longer will citizenship by the time of application be the only test of United States eligibility.